bobbyiliev/introduction-to-sql/ebook/en/content/005-select.md

 +----------+--------+
 ```

-As you can see we are getting back only the 2 columns that we've specified in the `SELECT` statement.
+As you can see, we are getting back only the 2 columns that we've specified in the `SELECT` statement.

 ## LIMIT

 The `LIMIT` clause is very handy in case that you want to limit the number of results that you get back.
-For example at the moment we have 3 users in our database, but let's say that you only wanted to get 1 entry back when you run the `SELECT` statement.
+For example, at the moment, we have 3 users in our database, but let's say that you only wanted to get 1 entry back when you run the `SELECT` statement.

-This can be achieved by adding the `LIMIT` clause at the end of your statement followed by the number of entries that you want to get.
-Let's say that we wanted to get only 1 entry back, we would run the following query:
+This can be achieved by adding the `LIMIT` clause at the end of your statement, followed by the number of entries that you want to get.
+For example, let's say that we wanted to get only 1 entry back.
+We would run the following query:

 ```
 SELECT * FROM users LIMIT 1;